 - Have moved within the last six months across school district or state lines with a parent or on his/her own to obtain qualifying migratory work

-Migratory work refers to temporary or seasonal employment in fishing work or agricultural work, including the production of initial processing of crops, livestock, dairy products and fish, as well as the cultivation and harvesting of trees.
-The Migrant Program offers a variety of supplemental academic and support services to meet the educational and health needs of migrant children.
+Migratory work refers to temporary or seasonal employment in fishing work or agricultural work, including the production of initial processing of crops, livestock, dairy products, and fish, as well as the cultivation and harvesting of trees.

 Bryan ISD services include: